Slovene language: Recent history

 After the Carinthian Plebiscite of 1920, a less severe policy of Germanization took place in the Slovene-speaking areas of southern Carinthia which remained under Austrian administration.
 After the Anschluss of 1938, the use of Slovene was strictly forbidden in Carinthia as well.
 This accelerated a process of language shift in Carinthia, which continued throughout the second half of the 20th century: according to the Austro-Hungarian census of 1910, around 21% of inhabitants of Carinthia spoke Slovene in their daily communication; by 1951, this figure had dropped to less than 10%, and by 2001 to a mere 2.8%.

 During World War II, Slovenia was divided among the Axis powers of Fascist Italy, Nazi Germany, and Hungary.
 Each of the occupying powers tried to either discourage or entirely suppress Slovene.

 Following World War II, Slovenia became part of the Federal Yugoslavia.
 While there was no official language at federal level, Serbo-Croatian dominated as prestige dialect in all aspects whereas Slovene remained confined to now federal Slovenia where it was made an official language recognized once again.
 In the territory of Slovenia, it was commonly used in almost all areas of public life.
 One important exception was the Yugoslav army, where Serbo-Croatian was used exclusively, even in Slovenia.

 National independence has further fortified the language: since 1991, when Slovenia gained independence, Slovene has been used as an official language in all areas of public life.
 In 2004, it became one of the official languages of the European Union upon the admission of Slovenia.

 Nonetheless, the post-breakup influence of Serbo-Croatian on Slovene continued to a lesser extent, most prominently in slang in colloquial language.

 Joža Mahnič, a literary historian and president of the publishing house Slovenska matica, said in February 2008 that Slovene is a language rich enough to express everything, including the most sophisticated and specialised texts.
 In February 2010, Janez Dular, a prominent Slovene linguist, commented that, although Slovene is not an endangered language, its scope has been shrinking, especially in science and higher education.

 Geographic distribution

-The language is spoken by about 2.5 million people, mainly in Slovenia, but also by Slovene national minorities in Friuli-Venezia Giulia, Italy (around 90,000 in Venetian Slovenia, Resia Valley, Canale Valley, Province of Trieste, and in those municipalities of the Province of Gorizia bordering Slovenia), in southern Carinthia, some parts of Styria in Austria (25,000), and in the western part of Croatian Istria bordering Slovenia.
-It is also spoken in Rijeka and Zagreb (11,800-13,100), in southwestern Hungary (3–5,000), in Serbia (5,000), and by the Slovene diaspora throughout Europe and the rest of the world (around 300,000), particularly in the United States (most notably Ohio, home to an estimated 3,400 speakers), Canada, Argentina, Australia, and South Africa.
+The language is spoken by about 2.5 million people, mainly in Slovenia, but also by Slovene ethnolinguistic minorities in Friuli-Venezia Giulia, Italy (around 60,000 in Venetian Slovenia, Resia Valley, Canale Valley, Province of Trieste, and in those municipalities of the Province of Gorizia bordering Slovenia), in southern Carinthia, some parts of Styria in Austria (25,000), and in the western part of Croatian Istria bordering Slovenia.
+It is also spoken in Rijeka and Zagreb (11,800-13,100), in southwestern Hungary (3–4,000), in Serbia (5,000), and by the Slovene diaspora throughout Europe and the rest of the world (around 300,000), particularly in the United States (most notably Ohio, home to an estimated 3,400 speakers), Canada, Argentina, Australia, and South Africa.